-- When charging, automatic shutoff occurs after 5 minutes of charge current below 3 A (100% charged). - Automatic shutoff occurs after 30 minutes of normal inactivity.
-The automatic shutoff time can be changed by an authorized Toro distributor.
+- When charging, automatic shutoff occurs after 5 minutes of charge current below 3 A (100% charged). - Automatic shutoff occurs after 12 hours of normal inactivity.

 Transporting the Lithium-Ion Batteries

 The US Department of Transportation and international transportation authorities require that lithium-ion batteries be transported using special packaging and only be transported by carriers certified to haul them.
 In the US, you are allowed to transport a battery when it is installed on the machine as battery powered equipment, with some regulatory requirements.
 Contact the US Department of Transportation or the appropriate government body in your country for detailed regulations on transportation of your batteries or the machine with the batteries equipped.